This section of the Application Guide covers:

 Deadlines and when to apply

 Once you've decided to apply for graduate study at Oxford, you should aim to do so as early as possible.
-It can take a number of weeks to obtain all of the documents you need, and you should allow your referees plenty of time to submit your references.
+It can take a number of weeks to obtain all of the documents you need and prepare a competitive application, and you should allow your referees plenty of time to submit your references.

 To start your application, visit the course page of your chosen course and click the 'Apply' button on the How To Apply tab.

-We strongly recommend that you submit your application form and all of your supporting documents at least a week before your chosen deadline.
+We strongly recommend that you submit your application form and all of your supporting documents at least a two weeks before your chosen deadline.
 Don't wait until the day of the deadline!
-We may not always be able to answer your questions or help you to resolve any problems in time, particularly around our busiest application deadlines in January.
+We may not always be able to answer your questions or help you to resolve any problems in time, particularly around our busiest application deadlines in December and January.

 Can I apply for graduate study if I'm currently studying?